Hypergeometric SLE with $\kappa=8$: Convergence of UST and LERW in Topological Rectangles: Hypergeometric SLE with

 The continuity and reversibility of $\hSLE_8$ will be given in Corollary~\ref{cor::ust_hsle8} in Section~\ref{subsec::ust_hsle}.
 The proof there is based on the convergence of the Peano curve for UST.
-Assuming this is true, we are able to complete the proof of Theorem~\ref{thm::hsle_continuity_reversibility}.
+Assuming this is true, we are able to prove the continuity and reversibility of $\hSLE_8(\nu)$ for $\nu\ge 0$.

 \begin{proof}[Proof of Theorem~\ref{thm::hsle_continuity_reversibility}] We may assume $x_1=0<x_2=x<x_3=y<x_4=\infty$.
 Suppose $\eta\sim\hSLE_8(\nu)$ in $\HH$ from $0$ to $\infty$ with marked points $(x, y)$.
 Recall that $\eta$ has the same law as $\SLE_8$ in $\HH$ from 0 to $\infty$ weighted by the following local martingale: